 The Founder must lead the Customer Development team

-Customer development is an intensive process and needs great focus.
+Customer development is an intensive process and needs excellent focus.
 Usually, a team of people does this.

 Some founders often underestimate the importance of the Customer Development process.
 So they delegate this process to the sales, business development, marketing, or product management department.
 That is a bad idea, possibly resulting in startup failure.

 In Customer Development, the founder gathers information directly about every component of the business model.
-A team of staff can support him during this process, but the direct experience cannot be delegated.
+A staff team can support him during this process, but the direct experience cannot be delegated.

 Why must the founder lead the Customer Development team?
 First, the founder manages discussion sessions on modifying and changing the business model and product, and he is responsible for making the decision.
 He must hear about flaws in the product or business model directly from the customers.
 Nothing else has the same effect.

-Anyone other than the founder who recognizes a serious flaw in the product or business model faces two challenges: he or she has no central authority to pivot, and he or she seldom has the courage to report bad customer feedback to the founder.
+Anyone other than the founder who recognizes a serious flaw in the product or business model faces two challenges: no central authority to pivot.
+They seldom have the courage to report bad customer feedback to the founder.